britive/terraform-provider-britive/docs/resources/resource_constraints.md

 # britive_constraint Resource

-This resource allows you to create and configure constraints on the permission associated to a profile.
+This resource allows you to create and configure a constraint on the permission associated to a profile.

 -> This resource is only supported for GCP and Okta Applications.